 This is an inexpensive travel card, with no annual fee and no foreign transaction fees.

-You’ll get 12 months at 0% interest for purchases.
+You’ll get 12 billing cycles at 0% interest for purchases.
 (These terms are just like the VentureOne card above.)

 Read more in our Review of the Bank of America Travel Rewards Credit Card

 The Chase Sapphire Preferred® Card (Review) is one of the most well-known travel rewards cards.
 It’s popular thanks to Chase’s many airline and hotel partners, to which you can transfer points at a 1:1 rate.

 |Signup Bonus Offer|